Nexfinity/CakeyBot-Wiki/moderation/ban-syncing.md

 You will need to enable ban sync for every server you wish to add to a ban sync pool.

-**Note:** Once the server has been added to a pool you can disable this toggle again to prevent the server from being added to other servers.
+**Note:** Once the server has been added to a pool you can disable this toggle again to prevent the server from being added to other pools.
 This toggle will NOT remove servers from existing pools, it only prevents the server from being added to new pools.

 # Adding Servers to Pools
 > Currently only 3 servers can be added to a pool.